haka-security/haka/doc/user/tutorial/dissector/dissector.rst

 Initializing the dissector
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The created dissector, namley `SmtpDissector`, is a particular class.
+The created dissector, namely `SmtpDissector`, is a particular class.
 Before instanciating it, we need to define first its constructor:

 .. code-block:: lua